chronology

 Here, no parations, no digressions, not a moment of r pit.
 Facts.
 Facts.

-Autumn - The name of Ir ne N mirovsky appeared in an anonymous anti-Semitic brochure, entitled Here are the real tres ma of France more than 800 names, under the heading crivains , among those of Andr Maurois, Benjamin Cr mieux, Julien Benda, Edmond Fleg, Pierre Paraf, Andr Spire, Joseph Kessel.
+Autumn - The name of Ir ne N mirovsky appears in an anonymous anti-Semitic brochure, entitled Here are the real tres ma of France more than 800 names, under the heading crivains , among those of Andr Maurois, Benjamin Cr mieux, Julien Benda, Edmond Fleg, Pierre Paraf, Andr Spire, Joseph Kessel.

 October 31 - Ren Doumic refuses to publish Fraternity , on the grounds that this news would be antis mite.
 His main character, a French Jew who is cultured and refined, from the big bourgeoisie, brutally becomes aware of his identity and the p ril that threatens him.
 In sum, I show the inassimilability. [ ] I know that it is true.
 (Work journals, 1936 / IMEC)